larsjuhljensen/JensenLab/_pages/projects_students.md

 Due to their collective importance to human health, we would like to develop computational methods to study them as a group.
 One approach is to use text mining to automatically read the literature and to extract information about which genes are associated with which rare diseases.
 This enables the information found in free form scientific articles to be automatically structured and included in a searchable and reusable database.

 The DISEASES database created by the JensenLab in 2015 uses text mining and experimental evidence to expose connections between diseases and the underlying genes but does not yet include rare diseases.
 This project involves conducting the text mining to enable rare diseases to be added to the database, starting from the rare diseases in the [Monarch Disease Ontology](https://monarchinitiative.org/disease) or the [Orphanet Ontology](https://bioportal.bioontology.org/ontologies/ORDO).
-Because we expect that many fewer articles are written about rare diseases than about common diseases, we must first test that that text-mining approach will provide useful information also about rare diseases.
+Because we expect that many fewer articles are written about rare diseases than about common diseases, we must first test that the text-mining approach will provide useful information also about rare diseases.

 *Project advisors: [Alexander Junge](/people/alexanderjunge/) and [Lars Juhl Jensen](/people/larsjuhljensen/)*